When I post pictures of my jar-filled freezer on social media, I get lots of questions about it, usually along the following lines:

 Roasted tomatoes.
 Throughout the summer, I buy lots of dry-farmed early girl tomatoes at the farmer’s market.
 I halve or quarter these into bite-size pieces, roast them at about 225°F for an hour and a half or two and then freeze them in jars.
 They taste delicious, especially with the chickpeas above for channa masala.
 So good!
 (Click here for the roasted tomatoes recipe.)

 Leftover whey.
 Making ricotta cheese produces an alarming amount of whey.
 I freeze this in ice-cube trays and then transfer the frozen cubes to glass jars.
-A few cubes of whey adds some nice tang to soup.
+A few cubes of whey add some nice tang to soup.
+Or thaw it and heat it up to use in place of warm water when making pizza dough.
 (Click here for the ricotta recipe.)

 Chicken bones.
 We don’t eat much poultry or meat but when we do I always save the bones for broth.
 Once I have enough, I simmer water and the bones in my slow cooker for twenty-four hours.
 (Click here for the bone broth recipe.)